saishashaankvv/url-shortener-angular-6/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-To use it in the Java project which comes alongside this repo, copy paste the 'dist/' folder generated into the 'src/main/resources/static/' folder of the project.
+To use it in the Java project which comes alongside this repo, copy the contents of the `dist/` folder generated into the `src/main/resources/static/` folder of the project.